Marva Griffin is the queen of the Salone Satellite. Let me tell you about my meeting in her studio, very close to the Castello Sforzesco, in Milan.

-Marva Griffin never informs about her favorite designers“, she immediately explains “… even if I have them.
+“Marva Griffin never tells about her favorite designer“, she immediately clarifies, “…….even if I have.”

-I believe it’s not correct to say a name or another.
-SaloneSatellite has always guaranteed the quality of its talents, growing and improving as a manifestation from year to year.
+“I believe it’s not right to name names.
+Salone Satellite always guarantees quality talent, and the event is growing and improving year on year.
 Design is the oldest industry in the world.
-Everything we use and touch has been designed.
-You were conceived in a bed that was designed, you slept your first dreams in a cradle that was designed.
+Everything we use and touch was once designed.
+You were conceived in a bed that was once designed, you had your first dreams in a cradle that was once designed.”

-What is design in this period?
+What is design right now?

-Right now design is fashionable.
-So many years ago kids wanted to study fashion, today they want to study design.
+Right now, design is in fashion.
+Many years ago youngsters wanted to study fashion, today they want to study design.
 There is a greater focus on certain themes, though.
-We must always guarantee the quality and the possibility of translating the projects into products and activities for the companies.
+We must always guarantee quality and the possibility of translating projects into working products for companies.

-I am a designer but also a blogger.
+I’m a designer but also a blogger.
 I’m very active especially on Instagram.
 What is your relationship with social networks?

-I don’t like social media at all because there is no privacy.
-Every day, after 7pm, I have a private life that I don’t want to put on social media.
-Internet, the technological vanguard and the social media are very useful tools, especially for networking and keeping in touch.
-But the price to pay, our privacy, in my opinion is too high.
-My computer is often off, I prefer to read and inform myself on paper.
-However, I read and reply to emails on the iPad.
-Then I prefer to talk to people, travel a lot, capture trends.
-I’d rather be there, see live.
-I use little whatsapp, not so often.
-Then another big problem also concerns some information, which only gives fake news.
-The communication of the Salone del Mobile.Milano is very prudent, very institutional.
+“I don’t like social media because there is no privacy.
+Every day after 7pm, I have a private life that I don’t want to put on social media.
+The Internet, the technological vanguard and the social media are very useful tools, especially for networking and keeping in touch.
+But there is a price to pay, our privacy and in my opinion is too high.
+My computer is often off, I prefer to read and find out things from reading the paper.
+Having said that, I do read my emails and reply on the iPad.
+For all the rest, I prefer to talk to people, travel a lot, see and capture the trends.
+I’d rather be there, to see things live.
+I do use Whatsapp but not very often.
+Then there’s another big problem which gives me concern, some information is only fake news.
+The communications from the Salone del Mobile-Milano are very prudent, very institutional”.

 Do you have a wish?

-Is there a color that your prefer?
+Is there a colour that you prefer?

-I have several favorite colors.
+“I have several favorite colours.
 I really like white, red and various shades of brown and beige.
-I’m always colorful, even in clothing.
-I really like colors.
+I’m always colourful, even with my clothing.
+I really like colour in general”.

-Some of the proposals of the talents taking part in SaloneSatellite are often avant-garde.
-Is there any other project that you care about a lot and would you like to tell us?
+Some of the proposals by the talented young people taking part in Salone Satellite are often avant-garde.
+Is there any other project that you care about a lot and would like to tell us about?

-You all are invited to Salone Satellite, from April 9th to 14th, in halls 22-24.
-This year’s SaloneSatellite theme is: “Food as a Design Object”.
-This year an important birthday will be celebrated: the SaloneSatellite Award reaches its tenth edition.
-An international jury of protagonists of the design world will award the 3 best products on display.
+You all are invited to Salone Satellite, from 9th – 14th April 2019, in halls 22-24.
+The theme for this year’s SaloneSatellite is: “Food as a Design Object”.
+This year is important for the SaloneSatellite Awards, there will be celebrations, as it has reached its tenth edition.
+Also there will be an international jury of professionals from the design world who will be giving prizes to the 3 best products on display there.